expliot-framework/expliot/README.md

 This test allows you to scan and list the BLE devices in the proximity.
 It can also enumerate the characteristics of a single device if specified.
 NOTE: This plugin needs root privileges.
-You may run it as $ sudo efconsole
+You may run it as $ sudo expliot

 optional arguments:
   -h, --help            show this help message and exit